Retail Media pricing: CPM, CPC, and hybrid models explained

 How should retail media ad inventory be priced for a new program?

-For a new retail media ad inventory program, price below the rate you think the market will bear in year one.
+For a new program, price below the rate you think the market will bear in year one.
 The goal is advertiser adoption, not maximum yield.
-Start with a single CPC-based sponsored product format priced at a level that delivers 3:1 ROAS for typical advertisers in your vertical, run it for two quarters to gather conversion data, then add CPM display formats and raise floors based on the actual demand you see in advertiser briefs and waitlists.
+Start with a single CPC sponsored product format priced to deliver 3:1 ROAS for typical advertisers in your vertical, run it for two quarters, then add CPM display formats and raise floors based on demand visible in briefs and waitlists.

 Ready to launch Retail Media on your store?